 step by step: making the dressing

-Prep + Cook the Green Beans – Trim the ends of the green beans (though French beans usually don’t have tough ends) and cut them in half.
+2. Prep + Cook the Green Beans – Trim the ends of the green beans if needed.
+French beans usually don’t have tough ends, but if they do trim and cut the beans in half.
 Fill a large pot with salted water and bring to a boil.
 Once boiling, drop in the beans and cook for 5–7 minutes, until fork-tender.
 Remove with a strainer (leaving the water in the pot) and immediately transfer the beans to a bowl of ice water to blanch.

 Once cooked, drain the potatoes.
 I like to run them under cold water to cool them down and rinse off some of the starch.
 This step is optional but recommended.